ontologyportal/sigmakee/README.txt

 but you also may need to go to the web site, accept the license, then copy the download link into this command

+On AWS it helps to be reminded of which server you're on.
+I use machine size as a reminder with

+export HOST_TYPE=`curl http://169.254.169.254/latest/meta-data/instance-type`
+PS1="$HOST_TYPE:"PS1

 Linux Installation
 ==================